marta-opalinska/Tactico/README.md

 ### Step

 **Step** can be considered an individual activation of the actuator or a Wait command.
-Steps are a data class that only stores information about the objects involved in the step, and to play them, they need to be combined into the Action - more about it in the [Action Class section](#action).
+Steps are a data class that only stores information about the objects involved in the Step, and to play them, they need to be combined into the Action - more about it in the [Action Class section](#action).

 The Step can be configured to be **played in parallel** with other steps.
-This functionality is available only for actuators that drivers allow pre-run configuration (e.g. DRV2605L but **NOT** DriverGPIO).
+This functionality is available only for certain actuator drivers that allow pre-run configuration (e.g. DRV2605L but **NOT** DriverGPIO).
 That means that the software will store the activation sequence in the physical driver's memory and simply triggers it with a GO pin.
-The value of driver's **m_needsPreconfigration** field indicates if the driver can be configered priour the run.
-The Step parallelisation property needs to be set during the Step creation by assigning *true* to **isParallel** field.
+The value of the driver's **m_needsPreconfigration** field indicates if the driver can be configured prior to the run.
+The Step parallelisation property needs to be set during the Step creation by assigning *true* to the **isParallel** field.

-More about Steps sequences can be found in [Action Class section](#action).
+More about using a sequence of Steps can be found in [Action Class section](#action).

 ![image info](./docs/step_class.png)
 *Fig.5.
 Step class.*